Fabio-A-Sa/Privago/docs/milestone3/report.md

 Each result is accompanied by all relevant information for assessing its relevance, such as the hotel's name, ratings, review text, and application date.
 All results are returned in descending order of ranking, ensuring that the first ones are the most relevant given the underlying context of the query and applied filters.

---- verf

 De forma a avaliar aspectos qualitativos globais da plataforma, foram selecionados utilizadores comuns de plataformas do são convidados no final da sessão de experimentação a responder a um breve questionário.
-Esse questionário foi baseado na versão standard da System Usability Scale (SUS).
-Esta escala coisa
+Esse questionário foi elaborado usando a versão standard da System Usability Scale (SUS).
+Esta escala contempla questões que avaliam a percepção do utilizador acerca da usabilidade e pertinência geral da aplicação, bem como na clareza de cada funcionalidade implementada:

 1. I think that I would like to use this system frequently.
 2. I found the system unnecessarily complex.